 - Update often: The applications and software you rely on for your business should be updated often and as quickly as possible.
 Many of the updates include security enhancements and bug fixes that could help defend you from cyber attacks.

 - Read the terms and conditions: We’re all familiar with the terms and conditions pop-up that appears when you install or download things like software, apps, or files.
 And unfortunately, we can also be quick to accept the conditions without reading them.
 But you shouldn’t be so quick to do that.
 Take the time to read and understand the terms you’re agreeing to.
 This will include details on what kind of access you’re giving to various parties on information including your location, phone number, and client names.

 - Be on the lookout for phishers: Phishing emails are becoming increasingly common and can cause serious damage.
-In fact, 54 per cent of email scams target small businesses.
-That’s why it’s vital to ensure your emails are from trusted sources by checking email addresses and links before clicking on anything.
+In April 2020, The Canadian Centre for Cybersecurity reported a phishing campaign targeting individuals waiting for their Canadian Emergency Response Benefit (CERB) deposit with a link where they could access their benefits, but only once they revealed personal financial information.
+It’s vital to ensure your emails are from trusted sources by checking email addresses and links before clicking on anything.
 Proofreading can also be an easy way to spot a phishing email, as sometimes hackers miss spelling mistakes.

 - Back up everything: The goal is to avoid a cyber breach, but that’s not always possible, and if it does happen, it’s better to be prepared.
 There are many steps to take following a cyber attack, but before one even happens, you can help yourself by backing everything up.
 You can use cloud sharing or an external hard drive to do this – better yet, why not both?